Rani (tribe): Administration and culture

 Medieval chronicler Helmold of Bosau described the Rani as the only Wendish tribe ruled by a king and reports them as having subdued many other tribes, while not tolerating subordinance themselves.
 Common decisions of the Wendish tribes were made only with the approval of the Rani.
 The highest-ranking position was in fact that of the High Priest, who stood above the king.
 The oracle decided whether and where campaigns were to be mounted, and after a victory the money and precious metals of any bounty were given to the temple before the rest was partitioned.
 Subdued tribes were made subordinate to the temple.

 The Rani political capital was Charenza (then Korenitza, today an unsettled site called Venzer Burgwall).
 Rani dukes also resided at Rugard castle, a precursor of the modern city of Bergen.
 Throughout the Rani lands there were castles (burghs), all having a ring-like wall of wood and clay, protecting villages and/or religious sites, and functioned as strategic strongholds or seats of the gentry.

 The Rani also established a main, mixed Slavic and Viking, trading center in Ralswiek.
 In the 11th and 12th centuries, they also conducted Viking-style raids on their neighbors.

 Language

-The Rani spoke a Polabian language, one of the Lechitic group of West Slavic languages.
+The Rani spoke a West Lechitic language, one of the Lechitic group of West Slavic languages.
 In the course of the 12th to 15th centuries, it was replaced by Low German as politics and ethnic structure had changed due to Ostsiedlung.
 The Rani language went extinct when the last Rujani-speaking woman died on the Jasmund peninsula in 1404.